Gowiem/terraform-workshops/terraform-fundamentals/exercises/11/README.md

 so the latest version was installed.

-To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below.
+To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to specify version constraints providers via the `terraform` block, with the constraint strings suggested below.

 * provider.template: version = "~> 2.1"